NLeSC/pycoeman/README.md

 </ParCommands>
 ```

-#### Remote execution using ssh
+### Remote execution

-The tools with the suffix `-ssh` are used to run commands in remote hosts.
-In addition to the XML configuration file, the user needs to specify the hosts
+The tools either with the `-ssh` or `-sge` suffix are used to run commands at remote hosts.
+In addition to the XML configuration file, the user needs
-XML file.
-The host XML file has a `<Host>` XML element per each host and five nested XML elements: the `<name>` to define host name, `<user>`
+to specify the hosts XML file.
+The host XML file has a `<Host>` XML element per each host and five nested XML elements: the `<name>` to define host
-user name at the remote host, `<setenv>` to set environment before each command execution at the remote host, `<numcommands>` to define the number of
+name, `<user>` user name at the remote host, `<setenv>` to set environment before each command execution at the remote host, `<numcommands>` to
-commands executed in simultaneously, and `<exedir>` specifies the root directory for each command's execution directory (each command will then use
+define the number of commands executed in simultaneously, and `<exedir>` specifies the root directory for each command's execution directory
-`<exedir>/<commandId>` as execution directory).
+(each command will then use `<exedir>/<commandId>` as execution directory).
 An example of the hosts XML file follows:

 ```
 <Hosts>